Titus Quinctius Flamininus: Campaign of 198 BC

 In 198 BC he occupied Anticyra in Phocis and made it his naval yard and his main provisioning port.
 During the period from 197 to 194 BC, from his seat in Elateia, Flamininus directed the political affairs of the Greek states.
 In 196 BC Flamininus appeared at the Isthmian Games in Corinth and proclaimed the freedom of the Greek states.
 He was fluent in Greek and was a great admirer of Greek culture, and the Greeks hailed him as their liberator; they minted coins with his portrait, and in some cities he was deified.
 According to Livy, this was the act of an unselfish Philhellene.
-With his Greek allies, Flamininus plundered Sparta, before returning to Rome in triumph along with thousands of freed slaves, 1,200 of whom were freed from Achaea, having been taken captive in Italy and sold in Greece during the Second Punic War.